alxfleming/aws-presentation/README.md

 ## To run this presentation locally

-Simply open `index.html` in a browser of your choice or alternatively run `npm start` from the root of the project.
+Simply open `index.html` in a browser of your choice.